 What is the nomination process?

 - Nominations must be made directly by the publisher.
 Individuals wishing their work to be considered must ask their publishers to contact NEPCA.

-- Each publisher is restricted to two nominations per calendar year.
+- Each publisher is permitted to two nominations per calendar year.

-- Physical or e-copies copies of the book must be sent to each member of the prize committee and must be received before July 1, 2016.
-Contact Jeff Cain (contact info below) for details.
+- Physical copies or e-books must be sent to each member of the prize committee and must be received before July 1, 2020.
+Contact Katherine Allocco (firstname.lastname@example.org) for details.

 Still have questions?

 Graduate Student Paper Prize